Cat-Denton/CatsBakery.Solution/README.md

 * Clone repository to local drive
 * Open code with a text editor
 * Open terminal
-* Change directory to ProjectName.Tests
+* Change directory to CatsBakery.Tests
 * Type "dotnet restore" in terminal and hit enter
 * Change directory to CatsBakery.Solution/CatsBakery
 * Type "dotnet run" in the terminal and hit enter